 Kent vs Lancashire at Canterbury in 1906

 An Underhanded GameCricket was a batsman’s game; with bowling restricted to underhand delivery, where most bowlers were restricted to lobbing the ball at the batsman.
 We wonder what Zaheer Khan, Harbhajan Singh and the likes would have said then.
 A first protest occurred in 1835, with the “round arm revolution”.
 The MCC updated its laws to allow for the hand to be raised as high as the shoulder while bowling.
 But it wasn’t till 1864 that bowlers were allowed to make overhand deliveries.

 Test CricketThe game entered its golden age in the early 20th century, with greats like WG Grace, John Berry Hobbs and KS Ranjitsinhji (after whom the Ranji Trophy is named).
-The original Imperial Cricket Conference was played by England, Australia and South Africa, and the West Indies, New Zealand and Indian were introduced to the council in 1928, 1930 and 1932.
+The original Imperial Cricket Conference was played by England, Australia and South Africa, and the West Indies, New Zealand and India were introduced to the council in 1928, 1930 and 1932.
 Pakistan joined in 1952, Sri Lanka in 1982, Zimbabwe in 1992 and Bangladesh in 2000.
 Milestones include an epic India victory on this day (March 15) 17 years ago, when the Test team beat Australia in an historic match at Eden Gardens in Kolkata.
 Also, Bangladesh, is playing its 100th Test match versus Sri Lanka today.

 –Like this article?
 Also read: 10 European Movies That’ll Make 50 Shades Darker Blush With Embarrassment Cover Image Courtesy: Google; Image via By Albert Chevallier Tayler (oil on canvas - 41cm x 81cm) [Public domain], via Wikimedia Commons